HJ-Xu/PGCF/README.md

-# PGCF
+# Point Geometrical Coulomb Force: An Explicit and Robust Embedding for Point Cloud Analysis

-Point Geometrical Coulomb Force: An Explicit and Robust Embedding for Point Cloud Analysis
+The code is about to be released